msschwartz/expo-uri-to-pdf/README.md

 # expo-uri-to-pdf

-This is a module for Expo that converts a URI to a PDF file.
+Provides an API that converts a given URI into a PDF file.